 A confident man never fails.
 He has the confidence in his own work, capacity and power.
 Confidence makes him optimistic and enthusiastic.
-He engages or talks with a customer, makes him believe and the customer acts on his suggestions.
-Experience and knowledge are necessary inputs for his confidence to get the assigned job successfully.
+He engages or talks with a Customer.
+Makes him believe and the Customer acts on his suggestions.
+Experience and knowledge are the lease for confidence.